 These fun (and funny) candies are an easy gift to throw together for any group.
 Get the labels here.

 Most teachers don’t allow gum in the classroom, so when you give each student a whole pack for him- or herself, they’ll definitely know it’s a special occasion.
 This will make you oh-so popular!

-You can find dozens and dozens of cute and adorable edibles on Pinterest, and your students will love them all.
-This is one of our favorite winter treats for a healthier snack option from No Biggie.
+You can find dozens and dozens of cute and adorable snack ideas on Pinterest, and your students will love them all.
+This is one of our favorite winter treats for a healthier snack option.